Unless you had an exceptional upbringing, processing emotions will not come naturally to you!

 Processing our emotions involves the key skills of noticing, naming and accepting.
 Simple sounding names, but they are quite hard to do.

-Mindfulness is the practice of observing our thoughts, emotions and physical sensations, as distinct from being in them.
+When we practice mindfulness, we notice emotion, thought and physical sensation, as distinct from being emotion, thought, sensation.
 It is the difference between ‘I feel anger right now’ and ‘I am angry’.